ujkuo/ujkuo.github.io/content/course/algo.md

 The attachments below are part of my solutions to correspond assignments for the undergrad-level class.
 Both classes’ remaining coursework and lecture notes will be organized and uploaded sooner.

 These two courses mainly teach algorithms from a theoretical perspective.
+The topic of these courses include the time complexity analysis, dynamic programming, graph theory, (some of) approximation algorithms, and P versus NP problems.
-In these algorithm courses, I learned the most about thinking and the skills of algorithm analysis, the logic and correctness verification of algorithm, the optimization analysis of algorithm, and how to design algorithm.
+In these algorithm courses, I learned the most about algorithmic thing, the logic and correctness verification of algorithm, the optimization analysis of algorithm, and how to design algorithms.

 [Assignment 1](/pdf/algo/hw1.pdf) /
 [Assignment 2](/pdf/algo/hw2.pdf) /